Qudratillo8373/artemis_application/README.md

 yum install python-pip -y
 pip install Flask
 ```
-### If you are installing the hel for the first time, you can follow these steps.
+### If you are installing the helm for the first time, you can follow these steps.

 1. Read helm compatibility
 ```